creativescala/doodle/docs/src/pages/pictures/layout.md

 ## Concept

-Layout is important for most pictures, and the @:api(doodle.algebra.Layout) provides a system for flexible layout.
+Positioning pictures relative to other pictures is important for man compositions, and the @:api(doodle.algebra.Layout) algebra provides a flexible system for handling this.

+### Above, Beside, and On

 The most basic layout methods are `above`, `beside`, and `on`.
 They do what their names suggest, putting a picture above, beside, or on another picture.
 Below is an example.